fishcus/KAP-manual/en/integration/tableau.en.md

    - In the pop-up window, enter authorization information.
    - Click **OK**

 3. In Tableau, check model import, such as dimension, meseaure etc.

 ### Method 2: Manually Build Mapping Model

-User can connect Kyligence Enterprise through ODBC Driver, and manually mapping model in Tableau
+You can connect Kyligence Enterprise through ODBC Driver, and manually map Kyligence model in Tableau

 The following detail steps required for mapping data model :